dusktreader/flask-praetorian/docs/tutorial_refresh.rst

 and authorization information is embedded in the JWT and can be very quickly retrieved.

-However, it is imporant to validate users regularly.
+However, it is important to validate users regularly.
 This is the purpose of having to refresh tokens.
 Because the need to 'refresh' tokens is much more infrequent than simply accessing the endpoints, we can safely add more expensive operations to the refresh process.
 Thus, at refresh time, a user is